-We found complex spatial relationships between the different topsoil temperature characteristics, snow depth, active layer thickness, and vegetation.
-In general, the mean topsoil temperatures of the months between December and April were strongly correlated (Figs. 3 and 4).
-This implies that locations with relatively cold December topsoil temperatures were generally still colder than average in April.

-Locations which were colder in winter corresponded to warmer topsoil temperatures in May; however, the correlation of May temperatures with winter temperatures was much stronger for the first period (September 2016-August 2017) than for the second (September 2017-August 2018).
-The summer temperatures between June and September were also highly correlated.
-In the first period, November topsoil temperature correlated well with October values and thus belonged to autumn, while November correlated more strongly with the winter months in the second period.
-Due to the long winter, the mean annual topsoil temperature correlated strongly with the topsoil temperature of the winter months, while it was almost uncorrelated with the summer topsoil temperature.
-The end date of the spring thawing period was strongly related to winter temperatures, snow depth, and active layer thickness.
-Contrary to this, the end of thawing was not significantly related to summer topsoil temperature (Figs. 3 and 4).
+We found a complex relationship complex spatial relationships between the different topsoil temperature characteristics, snow depth, active layer thickness, and vegetation in space.
+In general, the temperatures correlate well for all mean topsoil temperatures of the months between December and April were strongly correlated (Figures 3 and 4).
+This implies that locations with relatively cold 205 December topsoil temperatures were generally still colder than average in April.
+Locations which are were colder in winter correspond corresponded to warmer topsoil temperatures in May; however, the correlation of May temperatures with winter temperatures is was much stronger for the first period (September 2016 - August 2017) than for the second (September 2017 - August 2018).
+The summer temperatures between June and September are were also highly correlated.
+In the first period, 210 November topsoil temperature correlated well with October values and thus belongs belonged to autumn, while November correlates correlated more strongly with the winter months in the second period.
+Due to the long winter, the mean annual topsoil temperature correlated strongly with the topsoil temperature of the winter months, while it is was almost uncorrelated with the summer topsoil temperature.
+The end date of the spring thawing period is was strongly related to winter temperatures, snow depth and active layer thickness.
+Contrary to this, the date of thawing is not end of thawing was not significantly related to summer topsoil temperature (Figures 3 and 4).
+215